 The 2019 Silver Ghost Cabernet Sauvignon is dark ruby in color; the bouquet is immediately meaty, savory and brooding with dark fruit and darker spices showing.
 Give it time or decant or swirl in the glass numerous times and this wine will open and evolve, and when it does so it reveals more of its inner fruit core including scents of bramble, blackberry, dark plum and notes of violets.
 But it never completely loses its savory character including of old cedar box and crushed peppercorn.
 Very approachable in its youth, this medium to full bodied bottling offers flavors of dark plum and blackberry.
 It finishes savory, framed with both cedar plank, dark pepper and earthy, dark and medium grained/gravelly textured tannins.
 Drinking this made us want to smell something grilling on the BBQ, preferable a thin cut of juicy flank steak.

 The 2015 Silver Ghost Cabernet Sauvignon is dark in color; it shows an opulent and ripe bouquet featuring an intriguing blend of both fruit including prune and blackberry aromas.
 Deeper into the bouquet are notes of baking spices including cinnamon, a toasted oak nuance and cedar plank.
 This bottling reveals darker fruit flavors on the palate; it is juicy with ripe blackberry and plum.
 Very well integrated tannins show along with lingering notes of cedar.
 During its aging, this wine sees about 50% new French oak.
-And of note – this is one of the better value price to quality ratio Cabernet Sauvignons of the literally thousands of Cabernet Sauvignon wines we have tried in Napa Valley.
+And of note – this is one of the better value prices to quality ratio Cabernet Sauvignons of the literally hundreds of Cabernet Sauvignon wines we have tried in Napa Valley.

 While Silver Ghost currently produces the one wine (5,000 cases with select distribution across 30 states), the Montagu wines are much more limited production offerings – usually 100 to 150 cases per wine with a total production of under 1000 cases.
 These wines are from premiere vineyards in both Napa and Sonoma including acclaimed sites in Sonoma County such as Bacigalupi, Durell and Ritchie Vineyards and from Napa’s Carneros based Hyde Vineyards.